cometbft/cometbft/docs/architecture/adr-102-rpc-companion.md

 ## Context

-This ADR proposes an architecture of a ***Standalone RPC*** solution implemented based on a Data Companion Pull API (proposed in the ADR-101 [TODO: add reference]).
+This ADR proposes an architecture of a ***Standalone RPC*** solution implemented based on the proposed [ADR-101 Data Companion Pull API](https://github.com/cometbft/cometbft/blob/thane/adr-084-data-companion-pull-api/docs/architecture/adr-101-data-companion-pull-api.md).
 This solution can run as a sidecar concurrently with the full node, and it is optional.

-This ADR provides a reference implementation of a system that can be used to offload queryable data from a CometBFT full node to a data companion that exposes the same endpoints as the regular RPC endpoints of a full CometBFT node, which makes it easier for integrators of RPC clients such as client libraries and applications to switch to this
+This ADR provides a reference implementation of a system that can be used to offload queryable data from a CometBFT full node to a database and offering a service that exposes the same endpoints as the regular RPC endpoints of a full CometBFT node, which makes it easier for integrators of RPC clients such as client libraries and applications to switch to this
 ***Standalone RPC*** with as minimum effort as possible.